Unity-Technologies/UGS-SQL-Cookbook/Data Access Queries/README.md

 ### account_events

 This table contains all the events received from your applications.
-Event specific parameters can be found in the `EVENT_JSON` column in a JSON format.
+Event specific parameters can be found in the `EVENT_JSON` column as a JSON object.
 As the parameters are stored as a JSON object, you will need to parse the content in order to query it.
 Examples of how to parse the content can be found in the sample queries included in this repository.

 ### account_event_json_keys